Members of exiled Chinese church detained in Thailand

-PATTAYA, Thailand (AP) — More than 60 members of a Chinese Christian church have been detained in Thailand, supporters said Friday, raising fears they may be returned to their home country, where they face possible persecution.
+PATTAYA, Thailand (AP) — More than 60 self-exiled members of a Chinese Christian church who were briefly detained in Thailand were released Friday after paying fines, supporters said, allaying fears that they were about to be returned to their home country, where they face possible persecution.

-Deana Brown, one of two American supporters detained along with the church members, told The Associated Press that Thai authorities in the coastal city of Pattaya detained the 63 church members, many of whom are children, Thursday.
+Deana Brown, one of two American supporters who accompanied the church members, said a court in the coastal city of Pattaya where the 63 members of the Shenzhen Holy Reformed Church had been taken released them late Friday afternoon.
+She said they were headed to the local police station to retrieve their passports, which were seized when they were detained Thursday.

+After that they were expected to return to where they have been staying, she said.
+No official confirmation of the court’s action was immediately available.

-Thirty-two adult Chinese nationals were charged with overstaying their visas, said Col. Tawee Kutthalaeng, chief of the Pattaya-area Nong Prue police station.
-Children were not charged, he said.
-The two American citizens were not placed under arrest, he said.
+Thirty-two adult Chinese nationals were charged with overstaying their visas, Col. Tawee Kutthalaeng, chief of the Pattaya-area Nong Prue police station, said earlier.
+Their children were not charged, and the two American citizens with them were not placed under arrest, he said.

 Members of the Shenzhen Holy Reformed Church, also called the Mayflower Church, came to Thailand in 2022 seeking asylum.
 The current status of their request was not immediately clear.